 BY BARRY WAUGH

-Sources—Articles of associated interest on Presbyterians of the Past include, a biography of a biography of William Plumer Jacobs (1842-1917), and an article about Princeton Seminary’s Alexander Hall.
+Notes—Machen’s letters home from France have been published in Letters from the Front: J. Gresham Machen’s Correspondence from World War I, 2012.
 The information about the first synod meeting is from Minutes of the Presbyterian Church in America, 1706-1788, which was edited by Guy S. Klett and published in Philadelphia by the Presbyterian Historical Society, 1976; the action regarding establishing the first synod is on page 29.
 Also, the diagram of the history of the Presbyterian Churches in the United States inside the front of D.G.
-Hart and John Muether’s Seeking a Better Country: 300 Years of American Presbyterianism, P&R, 2007, was used.
+Hart and John Muether’s Seeking a Better Country: 300 Years of American Presbyterianism, P&R, 2007, was helpful.
 The portrait of President Wilson is from the online collection of the Woodrow Wilson Presidential Library and Museum, Staunton, Virginia.